Welcome

 Every two years ANPSA holds a Conference and Seminar hosted by one of its Member Societies, on a rotating basis.
 The most recent conference was held in Melbourne, Victoria NSW in September/October 2024.

-The next Conference will be held in South Australia in 2026.
-The conference will be hosted by members of the Australian Plants Society (South Australia).
+The next Conference will be held in Alice Springs in 2026, hosted by members of the Australian Plants Society (South Australia).
 Details will be posted on the Conference page as planning proceeds.

 Image: Swainsona formosa; Sturt’s Desert Pea (Floral emblem of South Australia)